nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

   of commands in WerkIt! (e.g. `WorkoutCommand`, `ExerciseCommand`, etc.)
 - Wrote most of the `WorkoutCommand` API, which contains a workout-related command that the user has requested WerkIt! to carry out.
-- Wrote some of the exception APIs for WerkIt!, including `InvalidWorkoutException`, `InvalidExcerciseException`, and `UnknownFileException`.
+- Wrote some of the exception APIs for WerkIt!, including `InvalidWorkoutException`, `InvalidExerciseException`, and `UnknownFileException`.
 - Contributed to the `ExerciseList` API, which is mainly done by my team member Haofeng, by adding additional functionality to the API such as populating the `exercise.txt` file with default exercises.
 The exercises